Combine the milk and eggs in a blender or food processor.

 Reduce the speed to low, remove the top feed, and add the sugar and salt with the blender running.
 Blend for 15 seconds.

-Then add the melted and cooled butter, brandy and pure vanilla extract through the top feed and blend for 15-30 seconds.
+Then add the melted and cooled butter, brandy, pure vanilla extract and orange zest through the top feed and blend for 15-30 seconds.

 Turn the blender off, add the flour and blend until smooth.
 If necessary, scrape down the sides.